PrestaShop/prestashop.github.io/content/news/releases/prestashop-8-1-1-maintenance-release.md

 ![8.1.1 is available!](/assets/images/2023/07/811_banner_1534x424.png)

-Version 8.1.1 fixes a few security issues found by security researchers and solves [a number of bugs](https://github.com/PrestaShop/PrestaShop/pulls?q=is%3Apr+is%3Amerged+milestone%3A8.1.1+label%3A%22Bug+fix%22+-label%3A%22E2E+Tests%22+) reported by the community and project's Quality Assurance team.
+Version 8.1.1 fixes a few security issues found by security researchers and solves [a great number of bugs](https://github.com/PrestaShop/PrestaShop/pulls?q=is%3Apr+is%3Amerged+milestone%3A8.1.1+label%3A%22Bug+fix%22+-label%3A%22E2E+Tests%22+) reported by the community and project's Quality Assurance team.

 You can go to the [release page](https://github.com/PrestaShop/PrestaShop/releases/tag/8.1.1) to see a full changelog, but it's worth mentioning a few notable bug fixes: